Azzam291/Azzam-Alhussain.github.io/README.md

 ### Hi All, I'm Azzam 👋

-## I'm a Ph.D. student, Researcher, Instructor, and Engineer!!
+## I'm a Ph.D.
+Student, Researcher, Instructor, and Engineer !!

 - 🔭 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators